jhurreaq/jhurreaq.github.io/index.md

 ## Research roadmap

-Since 2016 I have been working on the development of multiscale models of nonlinear dynamical systems.
-This endeavour led me to study PDE/ODEs – kMC type multiscale models,which can accurately describe a broad range of complex dynamical systems, such as human tissue-like materials and lithium-ion batteries.
+Since 2016, I have been working on the development of multiscale models of nonlinear dynamical systems.
+This endeavor led me to study PDE/ODEs – kMC type multiscale models, which can accurately describe a broad range of complex dynamical systems, such as human tissue-like materials and lithium-ion batteries.

 For nearly two years, I served as a guest researcher at the Institute of Continuous Mechanics (IKM) at Leibniz Universität Hannover, Germany.
 One of my primary achievements was the formulation of a numerical solution for PDE/ODEs-kMC multiscale models.
 This solution was built upon the foundational principles of the finite element method and incorporated various approaches prevalent in fluid and solid mechanics.
-For example, it utilized algorithms to address elasto-plastic models and advection-diffusion problems.
+For example, it utilized algorithms to address elastoplastic models and advection-diffusion problems.
 Additionally, I employed model order reduction techniques, specifically those based on the proper orthogonal decomposition method, and explored their applications in uncertainty propagation analyses.

 The last project I participated in at IKM concerned the regulation of blood glucose levels in type 1 diabetes patients.
 We evaluated the stability of closed-loop strategies that utilize insulin pumps to regulate blood glucose.
 We proposed a surrogate model based on Gaussian processes to estimate the stabilizing sets of PID controllers when addressing uncertain nonlinear systems.
 The outcome of this analysis was a stochastic set, which provides probabilistic insights into the ability of a PID controller to stabilize a non-linear system.

-From April 2021 to July 2023, I conducted research at the Institute of Mechanics and Computational Mechanics (IBNM), Lebniz Universität Hannover, Germany, under the guidance of Prof. Udo Nackenhorst.
+From April 2021 to July 2023, I conducted research at the Institute of Mechanics and Computational Mechanics (IBNM), Leibniz Universität Hannover, Germany, under the guidance of Prof. Udo Nackenhorst.
 My work at IBNM revolved around uncertainty quantification and the application of numerical methods to problems in continuum mechanics.
 Random fields representation by Karhunen-Loève expansion, uncertainty propagation through polynomial Chaos expansion, hybrid physics-based and data-driven dynamical systems identification using kernel-based methods applied to high-dimensional (non)linear structural problems, and modeling of functional materials with applications in biomechanics were the main topics of my research at the institute.

-Since August 2023, I joined the data-driven modeling group led by Jun.-Prof. Dr.-Ing.
-Henning Wessels at the Institute for Computational Modeling in Civil Engineering [(IRMB)](https://www.tu-braunschweig.de/irmb), which is a part of Technische Universität Braunschweig.
+Since August 2023, I joined the Data-Driven Modeling of Mechanical Systems group led by Prof. Dr.-Ing.
+Henning Wessels at the Institute of Applied Mechanics [(IAM)]([https://www.tu-braunschweig.de/irmb](https://www.tu-braunschweig.de/irmb/ddm)), which is a part of Technische Universität Braunschweig.
 My primary goal is the uncertainty quantification and surrogate modeling of complex nonlinear multiphysics problems.
 We aim to explore the capabilities of machine learning methods in the development of digital twins for optimization, calibration, and monitoring of complex engineering problems, such as deep geological repositories for radioactive waste disposal.

 ## My research interests